RandomSearch18/a-level-project/docs/readme.md

 This was successful in the sense that the loading spinner did render at the right time, although it froze while the code was actually running, which I had half-expected.

-I made use of this discovery to create a `tickUI` async function, which resolves once the oby `tick()` procedure has been called (to guarantee all the `useEffect` hooks have run), as well as after a delay of 1ms has passed (using `setTimeout()`), to be reasonably certain that the UI has updated:
+I made use of this discovery to create a `tickUI` async procedure, which resolves once the oby `tick()` procedure has been called (to guarantee all the `useEffect` hooks have run), as well as after a delay of 1ms has passed (using `setTimeout()`), to be reasonably certain that the UI has updated:

 ```ts
 function tickUI(): Promise<void> {